 More information about sulfamethoxazole/trimethoprim is available:

-- Recommendations on the HIV-related uses of sulfamethoxazole/trimethoprim, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the HIV-related uses of sulfamethoxazole/trimethoprim, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America

 - Sulfamethoxazole/trimethoprim-related research studies, from the AIDSinfo database of study summaries